-Cyprus has a comprehensive network of almost 50 double taxation agreements.
+Cyprus has a comprehensive network of more than 40 double taxation agreements.
 Treaties have been concluded with most European countries and also with the major economic powers outside of mainland Europe, including the United States, Canada, the United Kingdom, Russia, China, and India.